smartbch/docs/deverlopers-guide/testnet-op.md

 ## About machine

 Please use machine with 2 core, 8G memory and 64G disk for testnet, and open port 26656, 8545,8546 on your machine by configuring the firewall.
+And please use ubuntu 20.04.
+Other OS has not been tested.

 ## Build smartbchd